Google Drive and Tray

 • Access files and folders: Retrieve Drive content, metadata, and permissions

-• Filter scope: By owner, folder, or tag for controlled access
+• Filter scope: Limit by owner, folder, or tag for controlled access

-• Detect changes: On schedule or through event triggers
+• Detect changes: Monitor on a schedule or through event triggers

-• Use Google Drive as a data source: In Tray Merlin Agent Builder to search and summarize approved files while keeping access controlled and auditable
+• Use Google Drive as an agent data source: Search and summarize approved files while keeping access controlled and auditable

 FAQs